Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 **There is a better meaning**: (leave empty)
 **Text is nonsensical**: [ ]

 **Explanation**: It may have been intended as a pun where both meanings apply, but let's take it literally.
-"Enjoying a television series outside enjoying nature" seems unlikely.
+"Enjoying a television series outside while enjoying nature" seems unlikely.
 Meanwhile, e.g. enjoying the winter season while warming up in the living room watching TV sounds like a more plausible scenario.

 ---